BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

 Also, the `teleportnpc` event got renamed to `npcteleport`.
 That change is automated, when updating to version 3.0.0-DEV-299 or newer.

-In addition, the `npc` variable (now called placeholders) to get the quester name of the current conversation got changed to `quester`.
+In addition, the `npc` variable (now called placeholder) to get the quester name of the current conversation got changed to `quester`.
 That change is automated.

 You can keep most of the syntax when you use the Citizens Npc id as their BetonQuest identifier,